In this article

 - Specify only necessary local domains to limit security risks.
 Remember that DNSFilter automatically forwards all .local domain requests to the network's originally configured DNS servers, regardless of other network settings

 - Ensure your firewall allows EDNS to prevent local DNS resolution failures.
-Check Windows/macOS settings to confirm local DNS queries route correctly
+Check settings to confirm local DNS queries route correctly

 DNS Resolution Priority

 More specific local domain configurations take priority.
 If a local domain is set using DHCP, registry, or installation flags, it will override an identical domain configured in the DNSFilter dashboard.
-For example, if DHCP provides acme.com
+For example, if DHCP provides acme.com and the same domain is set in the DNSFilter dashboard, the device will use the original DNS server from the network interface.

 Less specific local domains in the DNSFilter dashboard take priority over broader configurations.
-If DHCP provides a more specific domain (e.g., corp.acme.com
+If DHCP provides a more specific domain (e.g., corp.acme.com) and a broader domain (acme.com) is set in the DNSFilter dashboard, the dashboard's resolvers will take precedence over the original DNS server on the network interface.

 Example

-as its DNS via DHCP, and the following configuration is set in the dashboard:
+A device gets 192.168.0.1 as its DNS via DHCP, and the following configuration is set in the dashboard:

 -